Assistance for Singapore PR/Citizenship

 • ICA requires Professional Memberships, Clubs, Associations, Religion Groups and Other Organisations

-In some cases, It’s not about what you have submitted according to the checklist.
+In some cases, it’s not about what you have submitted according to the checklist.
 Many or most of our APPROVED clients have submitted as many as 30 supplementary documents in their application that are not stated under the mandatory checklist.

 Highest Approvals